bartonlp/site-class/README.md

 * script
 * css

-As you saw in example 5 above (test5.php in the 'examples' directory) I passed a $h object to the SiteClass.
+As you saw in example 5 above (test5.php in the 'examples' directory) I passed a '$h' object to 'SiteClass'.
 For example it might look like this:

 ```php
 $h->title = 'my title';